Various studies have found high contamination levels in the US home water supply in recent years.

 What Are The 6 Most Common Types Of Household Water Treatment Systems?

-While there may be a lot of ways to treat dirty water, the following six methods are the most feasible, effective, and affordable techniques to get rid of contaminants in your home.
+While there may be a lot of ways to treat dirty water, the following six methods are the most feasible, tested, and cost effective techniques to get rid of contaminants in your home.

 Here is a short and crisp takeaway on the most commonly used household water treatment systems: